vitordalbemcosta/welcome-pickups/README.md

 The user has the option of clicking on one of the in order to get a modal with more information about that specific transfer chosen;

-This is a responsive-fliendly project, therefore, the scheduled transfers & modal will have its own style when the screen reaches a certain px.
+This is a responsive-fliendly project, therefore, the scheduled transfers & modal will have its own style when the screen reaches a certain px;

 ![project](https://github.com/vitordalbemcosta/welcome-pickups/assets/95107819/83795bc6-16b1-4922-8919-6c285595cf52)